RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 Note {"X-Forwarded-For", "X-Forwarded-Host", "X-Forwarded-Server"} are automatically set by Apache-HTTPD.

-## Set up Proxy by Apache-HTTPD
+## Set up a Proxy by Apache-HTTPD

+### Common Setup

 Set up a configuration file with the needed authentication, and (re)start the service.

 Prepare a configuration file in "/etc/httpd/conf.d/".
-Sample files can be found in $TOP/v2/apache/.
+Sample files can be found in $TOP/v2/proxy-apache/.
 Copy one as "/etc/httpd/conf.d/lens3proxy.conf" and edit it.
 Note running "restorecon" sets the "system_u"-user on the file (or, you may run "chcon -u system_u" on the file).

 ```
-# cp $TOP/v2/apache/lens3proxy-basic.conf /etc/httpd/conf.d/lens3proxy.conf
+# cp $TOP/v2/proxy-apache/lens3proxy-basic.conf /etc/httpd/conf.d/lens3proxy.conf
 # chown root:root /etc/httpd/conf.d/lens3proxy.conf
 # chmod 640 /etc/httpd/conf.d/lens3proxy.conf
 # vi /etc/httpd/conf.d/lens3proxy.conf